Jacob Riis Park: Beaches

 The beaches at Jacob Riis Park consists of 14 bays numbered east-to-west on the Atlantic coast.
 The main beach occupies the western half of the park, or Bays 6 through 14, at the mouth of the Central Mall.
 Bays 1 through 5 lie on the eastern half in front of Neponsit Beach Hospital and the park bathhouse.
 Bay 1 is directly in front of the hospital, while the bathhouse feeds into Bay 4.
 The main beach features a distinctive crescent shape opening towards the Atlantic Ocean.
 The eastern half of the beach is much more narrow than the western half.
 Each bay is separated by reinforced concrete jetties, boulders, and rows of wooden pilings which extend into the ocean.
 The jetties also stabilize the sand of the beach.
 Until the 1950s, Bays 1 and 2 were part of the Neponsit Hospital property.
 Adjacent to the east of Bay 1 is Rockaway Beach, another public beach which stretches from Neponsit to Far Rockaway at the east end of the peninsula.
 A fence separates the two beaches.

 Bay 1 is often considered the "adult" section of the beach.
 It has historically been popular among the gay community, as well as nudists.
+At Bay 1, there is an informal memorial on a chainlink fence for LGBTQ icon Ms. Colombia, who was known to frequent the beach and whose body was found in the ocean near Bay 1 on October 4, 2018.
 The remaining bays have also been informally segregated in the past.